 Your credit score — that sometimes mysterious number that reflects how responsible you are with your credit — plays a gigantic role in your overall financial life.

-Pretty much any time you apply for credit, someone (or in some cases, a computer) will be looking at that number to determine if they are willing to extend that credit to you and, if so, at what rate.
-That applies whether you’re applying for a new credit card, a car loan or a mortgage.
+Almost any time you apply for credit, someone (or in some cases, a computer) will be looking at that number to determine if they are willing to extend that credit to you and, if so, at what rate.
+That’s the case whether you’re applying for a new credit card, a car loan or a mortgage.

-Hopefully you know what your credit score is (if not, we’ll help you find out), but do you know if your credit score is good?
+Hopefully, you know what your credit score is (if not, we have a guide to find your credit score for free), but do you know if your credit score is good?

-But different creditors have different ideas about what makes a “good” credit score, and for that reason your ability to get credit and the rate you’re offered can vary from lender to lender.
-This is why some people aim for a score of 850 — something Clark says “you’re crazy if you obsess with.”
+But different creditors have different ideas about what makes a “good” credit score.
+For that reason, your ability to get credit and the rate you’re offered can vary.
+This is why some people shoot for a score of 850, something Clark says “you’re crazy if you obsess with.”

 You don’t need to aim nearly that high.

-“If you can get up to around a 760, you’re going to get the same benefits, the same offers, that someone who has an 840 score is going to get,” says Beverly Harzog, Credit Card Expert and Consumer Finance Analyst for U.S. News & World Report.
+“If you can get up to around a 760, you’re going to get the same benefits, the same offers, that someone who has an 840 score is going to get,” says Beverly Harzog, a credit card expert for U.S. News & World Report.

-That said, if your credit score is currently in, say, the low 600s, 760 might seem a long way away.
-That’s still no reason to be discouraged!
+That said, if your credit score is currently in the low 600s, 760 might seem a long way away.
+But that’s no reason to be discouraged.

-There are other numbers that can make a huge difference in the offers you receive and the rates you can get on loans, Clark says:
+Clark says there are other numbers that can make a huge difference in the offers you receive and the rates you can get on loans.

-So, now that you have some scores to aim for if you want to be seen as someone who has “good” credit, how do you track your progress toward those goals?
+Now that you have some scores to target if you want to be seen as someone who has “good” credit, how do you track your progress toward those goals?

-Both services give you instant access to your VantageScore 3.0 (which should be very similar to your FICO score), tips on how to improve it and the opportunity to be alerted when there are changes to your score.
+Both services give you instant access to your VantageScore 3.0 (which should be very similar to your FICO score), tips on how to improve it and the opportunity to get alerts when your score changes.

-Remember Clark’s quote about not being obsessive about your score?
-Signing up with either of these sites will allow you to stay on top of your number without feeling the need to constantly check it.
+Remember what Clark said about not obsessing about your score?
+Signing up with either of these sites will let you stay on top of your number without feeling the need to check it constantly.

-You can also get free credit reports (which are more comprehensive than what you get with Credit Karma or Credit Sesame) from all three major credit reporting bureaus once a year at AnnualCreditReport.com.
+You can also get free credit reports, which are more comprehensive than what you get with Credit Karma or Credit Sesame, from all three major credit reporting bureaus once a week at AnnualCreditReport.com.

-To improve your credit score, you should address each one of the factors that goes into calculating your score individually.
+To improve your credit score, you should address each of the factors that go into calculating your score.
 According to MyFICO.com, those factors are:

-As you can see from the graphic, the single most important factor is your payment history.
-That means that not paying your bills on time can do serious damage to your credit score.
+As you can see from the graphic, the single most important factor is your payment history: Not paying your bills on time can do serious damage to your credit score.
 Even if you’ve had some late payments in the past, you can improve your score going forward by paying each and every bill on time.

-The second most important factor is the amount you owe on your credit lines.
+The second most important factor is what you owe.
 This is calculated as a percentage: the amount you owe divided by the total amount of credit you have available.
 It’s best to keep this under 30% — even better if you can keep it under 10%.

 Length of Credit History

-The next most important factor is your length of credit history.
-This is determined by the date you opened your earliest credit account that remains open today.
-Since you can’t go back in time and open an account any earlier, the most important thing you can do in this area is make sure you don’t close any of your oldest accounts.
+The next most important factor is the length of your credit history.
+This is determined by the date you opened your oldest credit account that’s still active.
+Since you can’t go back in time and open an account any earlier, the most important thing you can do in this area is to make sure you don’t close any of your old accounts.

 New Credit and Credit Mix

-Finally, accounting for 10% each of your credit score are New Credit and Credit Mix.
+Finally, accounting for 10% each of your credit score, are your new credit and credit mix.

-New Credit means accounts that you either open or apply for that result in what’s called an “inquiry” to your account.
-Almost any time you apply for credit (whether you are approved or not) your score will drop a bit.
-It usually doesn’t take long to recover, but the important thing to remember here is to only apply for credit you really need.
+New credit means a credit that you’ve applied for that results in an inquiry to your account.
+Almost any time you apply for credit (whether you are approved or not), your score will drop a bit.
+It usually doesn’t take long to recover, but the important thing to remember here is to apply only for credit you really need.
 If you apply for every card offer you receive, your score will suffer.